abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *trahi* is the passive infinitive, but I don't like my translation.
 - *contemplator* is watch carefully, see notes.

-      From now on when you will look up to the swarm now having been expeled from the hollow toward the stars of the sky through the clear summer air and you will be amazed at the dark cloud to be drawn by the wind, watch carefully.
+      From now on when you will look up to the swarm now having been expelled from the hollow toward the stars of the sky through the clear summer air and you will be amazed at the dark cloud to be drawn by the wind, watch carefully.